 CW and TW matter because you do not know who might read your text.
 When chatting with friends, we often know what we can talk about or not.

-When writing on the Internet, we are opening to people from all over the world, with different life experiences.
+When writing on the Internet, we are open to people from all over the world with different life experiences.
 If you take two minutes to insert your TW, you might save someone from a panic attack, from nightmares, from suicidal thoughts, and you will show them that you acknowledge their experience.

-This Blog Post about ” how to use a trigger warning ” has been written by Leslie Many
+This Blog Post about ” how to write a trigger warning ” was written by Leslie Many

 LOOKSLIKEFILM is your most important daily inspiration when it comes to photography.
 Created by our amazing artists from all over the world!
 You should probably check out our Facebook group and our Instagram feed above all.
 Besides that, you can give us a follow on Pinterest as well.